hertie-data-science-lab/R-bootcamp-summer-2025/README.md

 3. [Intro to R](03-R-intro/intro-to-R.html): Introduces the basics of base R (objects, vectors, functions, and dataframes).
 4. [Intro to Data Visualization](04-intro-to-data-viz/intro-to-data-viz.html): Introduces the basics of data visualization with R using ggplot2.
 5. [Working with Dataframes with `dplyr`]()
-Vectors and Matrices in Base R
+6. Vectors and Matrices in Base R
-Working with Dataframes in Base R (TODO move from section 3?)
+7. Working with Dataframes in Base R (TODO move from section 3?)
-Pushing and Pulling with Git
+8. Pushing and Pulling with Git

-### Exercises

 ## Sources